g0tmk/dotfiles-linux/README.md

     EndSection
     ```

-    - Reboot and check if it worked.
-If not, try the following:
+    - Reboot and check if it worked. (note: worked on debian 10/11) If not, try the following:
     - Run `xinput --list` to see all input devices.
 On the xps9550 I saw two touchpads,
       "DLL06E4:01 06CB:7A13 Touchpad" and "SynPS/2 Synaptics TouchPad".
 I just ignored
       the synaptics one.